|

 and lined the drawers with green Baize.
 The handles are hand-turned

 Holly.
 It was to be a Christmas gift after all.
+In order to break up what could be very

 square and hard-edged lines, I contoured the sides of the top and bottom